Critical energy landscape of linear soft spheres: Model and main results

-While the jamming point is obviously independent of the interaction potential between spheres, many features of the overcompressed, mechanically stable phase, depend on the nature of the soft potential that is used.
-If we denote by $\{{\bf x}_i\}_{i=1, \ldots, N}$ the positions of the centers of $N$ spheres, we can define a gap between two spheres, say $i$ and $j$, as $h_{ij} = r_{ij}-\s_{ij}$, where we have denoted by $\s_{ij}$ the sum of the radii of the corresponding spheres and by $r_{ij}=|{\bf x}_{i} - {\bf x}_j|$ the distance between their centers.
-In the overcompressed phase, above jamming, one typically defines a pure power interaction potential $v_\alpha(h_{ij})=f_c (h_{ij})_+^\alpha$ where $x_+=|x|\theta(-x)$. $f_c$ is a constant that essentially sets the unit of forces.
+We consider a set of $N$ spheres in $d$ dimensions whose centers are $d$-dimensional vectors denoted by $\{{\bf x}_i\}_{i=1, \ldots, N}$.
+We define a gap between two spheres, say $i$ and $j$, as $h_{ij} = r_{ij}-\s_{ij}$, where we have denoted by $\s_{ij}$ the sum of the radii of the corresponding spheres and by $r_{ij}=|{\bf x}_{i} - {\bf x}_j|$ the distance between their centers.
+In the overcompressed phase, above jamming, spheres cannot be arranged without creating overlap between them.
+Therefore one typically defines a pure power interaction potential $v_\alpha(h_{ij})=f_c (h_{ij})_+^\alpha$ where $x_+=|x|\theta(-x)$. $f_c$ is a constant that essentially sets the unit of forces.
 Common choices for the penalty exponent $\alpha$ are $\alpha=2$ or $\alpha=5/2$, corresponding respectively to Harmonic and Hertzian spheres.
-If $\alpha>1$ the potential is convex and differentiable at $r_{ij}=\sigma_{ij}$, i.e. when spheres just touch.
+If $\alpha>1$ the interaction potential is convex and differentiable at $r_{ij}=\sigma_{ij}$, i.e. when spheres just touch.
 As a consequence, given a contact at jamming, an infinitesimal normal force is enough to destabilize it and can cause an overlap between the corresponding particles.
-Therefore, for $\alpha>1$ jamming is a singular point in the phase diagram: beyond $\phi_J$, as soon as the particles overlap, the system stabilizes.
-It means that jamming criticality is washed out when we enter in the jammed phase, where the intensive energy of the system is finite and the system sits in a local minimum at zero temperature.
+Therefore, for $\alpha>1$ jamming is a singular point in the phase diagram: as soon as the spheres overlap, the system stabilizes.
+This implies that jamming criticality is washed out when we enter in the overcompressed phase.
 In this paper, we investigate the potential energy landscape (PEL) of soft spheres interacting through a linear ramp potential, obtained by setting $\alpha=1$, above the jamming transition point.

-This potential, which is at the boundary between convex and non-convex interparticle potentials, presents important qualitative differences from the case $\alpha>1$.
+{We show that in this case the jammed phase presents new and unexpected features: the linear ramp potential makes the overcompressed phase critical and marginally stable, characterized by a set of non-linear excitations whose nature is richer than the ones appearing at jamming.} {The linear ramp} potential, which is at the boundary between convex and non-convex interparticle potentials, presents important qualitative differences from the case $\alpha>1$.
 First of all, it is non-differentiable: small forces applied to contacts do not necessarily destabilize them.
 To induce an overlap, a total force greater than $f_c$ is necessary.
 In addition, the modulus of the force generated by an overlap does not depend on the extent of the overlap itself.